Wollongong - East

 The labour market performance in Wollongong - East lags significantly behind most other regions nationally

 Wollongong - East has a highly educated workforce with strong representation in professional services.
-The unemployment rate was 6.0% as of the past year.
+The unemployment rate was 6.0% as of June 2025, with an estimated employment growth of 1.2% over the past year.

-The area has a strong specialization in professional & technical services with an employment share of 1.8 times the regional level.
-Agriculture, forestry & fishing employs just 0.1% of local workers, below Rest of NSW's 5.3%.
-There are 1.4 workers for every resident, indicating it functions as an employment hub attracting workers from surrounding areas.
-In the 12 months prior to June 2025, employment increased by 1.2%, labour force grew by 0.7%, and unemployment rate fell by 0.5 percentage points.
-This contrasts with Rest of NSW where employment contracted by 0.1%, labour force grew by 0.3%, and unemployment rose by 0.4 percentage points.
-State-level data to Sep-25 shows NSW employment contracted by 0.41% (losing 19,270 jobs), with the state unemployment rate at 4.3%.
-National employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Wollongong - East's employment mix suggests local growth of approximately 7.0%% over five years and 14.3% over ten years.
+Conversely, agriculture, forestry & fishing employs only 0.1% of local workers, significantly below Rest of NSW's 5.3%.
+As per Census data, there are 1.4 workers for every resident, indicating that Wollongong - East functions as an employment hub attracting workers from surrounding areas.
+Over the 12-month period ending June 2025, employment increased by 1.2% while the labour force grew by 0.7%, leading to a decrease in unemployment rate of 0.5 percentage points.
+This contrasts with Rest of NSW where employment contracted by 0.1%, the labour force grew by 0.3%, and unemployment rose by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project a growth of 6.6% over five years and 13.7% over ten years nationally.
+Applying these projections to Wollongong - East's employment mix suggests local growth of approximately 7.0%% over five years and 14.3% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment